uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_rangeNd_cls.rst

 **Requirements**: ``is_divisible()`` is true.

-**Effects**: Partitions ``range`` into two subranges in the given ``proportion`` across one of its axes.
-The choice of which axis to split is made in the same way as for the basic splitting constructor; then, proportional splitting is done for the chosen axis.
-The second axis and the grain sizes for each subrange remain the same as in the original range.
+**Effects**: Partitions ``range`` into two subranges in the given ``proportion`` across one of its dimensions.
+The choice of which dimenstion to split is made in the same way as for the basic splitting constructor;
+then, proportional splitting is done for the chosen one.
+Other dimensions and the grain sizes for each subrange remain the same as in the original ``range``.

 .. code:: cpp